Social Work and Psychology degrees prepare students for entry-level roles in human services or to continue their education with graduate studies.

-The primary objective of a social worker is to enhance their clients’ quality of life.
-According to the Bureau of Labor Statistics, there were a total of 680,000 social workers in 2016.
-It is also one of the fastest-growing professions and is estimated to grow by 11% from 2018 to 2028.
+The primary objective of a social worker is to enhance their client’s quality of life.
+According to the Bureau of Labor Statistics, there are approximately 708,100 social workers in the US.
+It is also a growing profession and the BLS estimates it will grow 9% from 2020 to 2030.
 This growth rate is faster than the average for all other occupations.

 Social work involves the provision of therapy and education, counseling, and connecting clients to relevant private and public resources.
 A social worker works with groups of people, families, and individuals to help them cope with the problems or challenges they are facing.

 Social workers often act as liaisons between patients and other health professionals or institutions to help their clients.
 They also take part in researching and advocating for policies that lead to improved services.
 A social worker also prepares case reports and maintains history records.

 This post seeks to address the questions students who are thinking of venturing into a career in social work may have.
 These may include:-

 - What can I do with a social work degree?

 What Education Do I Need for a Psychology or Social Work Career?

 Most people who want to pursue a career in psychology or social work are required to have a degree in human services or social work.
 After completing a graduate degree program, social workers must complete a few hours of supervised work before they obtain their license.

 The different types of psychology degrees include:-